Josignacio: Early art career

-Josignacio (far-right) gathered with other artists in Havana's La Bodeguita del Medio restaurant, 1984.

 By 1988, Josignacio was a member of the Asociación Hermanos Saíz (AHS), a Cuban youth arts institution, and his career began to become increasingly impacted by international Cuban politics.
 As an AHS member, he was commissioned that year to create the design for one of the participating floats in the Havana Carnival.
 Upon completion of his design and presenting it to the event commission, he was informed that his commission was canceled and the float design was recommissioned to fellow Cuban painter Manuel Mendive.
 This was precipitated by a controversial incident in which one of Mendive's paintings, El Pavo Real, was burned by an anti-Castro activist following his purchase of the piece at an April 22 auction held in the former Cuban Museum of Art and Culture in Miami.
 In reaction to this incident, the Castro government reassigned Josignacio's commission to Mendive in a show of solidarity.

 Nevertheless, by 1989 Josignacio had become professionally established with his work exhibited in eighteen Havana galleries between 1987 and 1989.
 A final career turning point occurred later that year as he was invited exhibit his art internationally in two venues in Mexico City: The Gallery of the National Auditorium and Centro Cultural Los Talleres in Coyoacán.
 The planned shows were ultimately cancelled on May 10, 1989, by the Castro government by way of the Cuban embassy in Mexico City.
 This latest incident prompted the artist relocate permanently to the United States on September 14, 1989, where he would become a naturalized American citizen.